 Rotary cutter and mat (optional)

-Small masks are 5.5" wide, medium are 7" wide, and large are 8" wide.
+Small masks are 6" wide, medium are 7" wide, and large are 8" wide.
 I am a woman and wear the medium, and my brother prefers the large.
 I do not have children so I kinda don't know how the small fits on what ages, I'm sorry.
 The fabric size was suggested by the creator of the video linked to above.
+(Again I have since tweaked these measurements.)

 Here are my templates, be sure to print them at 100% (on cardstock if you have it): SMALL MEDIUM LARGE